ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 </figcaption>
 </figure>

-In November 2022, I attempted to measure the oak tree, to verify the estimated diameter indicated on the surveys, and to have some basis for estimating its age.
+In November 2022, I attempted to measure the oak tree, to verify the estimated diameter indicated on the surveys, and to have some basis for estimating its age, described further below.
 I used a polyester rope which resists stretching, and wrapped it around the tree to measure its circumference.
-Although I have seen recommendations to measure the trunk approximately 4.5 feet above the ground, this was challenging for two reasons: the severe slope of the hill on which it is growing, and the fact that it splits partway up.
-So, I chose a spot just under where the split expands the trunk, and later measured my marked rope to be 178 inches, which, when divided by pi (3.14), results in 56.69 inches in diameter, or **4.72 feet in diameter**, an unsurprising approximation given the estimates on past surveys.
+Although I have seen recommendations to measure the trunk approximately 4.5 feet above the ground, this was challenging for two reasons: the severe slope of the hill on which it is growing, and the fact that the oak splits partway up.
+So, I chose a height just under where the split expands the trunk, and later measured my marked rope to be 178 inches, which, when divided by pi (3.14), results in 56.69 inches in diameter, or **4.72 feet in diameter**, an unsurprising approximation given the estimates on past surveys.

 {{% fig "adams-photos/oak-tree/2023-05-15_10.24.53" "500" /%}}